Academic Year Incoming Exchange

 - Two passport size photos

-**English language ability: A minimum score of 100 on the internet-based TOEFL, or a 7 on the IELTS is required for students applying from Bocconi University, CentraleSupelec, ETH Zurich, Sciences-Po, University of Cantabria, and the University of Tokyo.
+A minimum score of 100 on the internet-based TOEFL, or a 7 on the IELTS is required for students applying from Bocconi University, CentraleSupelec, Sciences-Po, Tsinghua University, University of Cantabria, and the University of Tokyo.
 These scores will be required at the time of nomination to attend Princeton.
 Exceptions may be made for native English speakers.